-The success of this Strategy will to a large extent depend on the partnerships and the establishment of focus groups (Development Associations).
-Kannaland Municipality will be able to establish with meaningful role-players in economic development.
+The success of this Strategy will to a large extent depend on the partnerships Kannaland Municipality will be able to establish with meaningful role-players in economic development.
 The existing institutional structure/s is too fragmented and devoid of any serious financial muscle to carry the responsibility of the Local Economic Development Strategy.
-We will need to call for expression of interest for investment partnering.